Social media image sizes 2026

 Profile Photo320 × 320 pxDisplays as circle, upload square

-Feed Post (Square)1080 × 1080 px1:1 ratio
+Feed Post (Square)1080 × 1080 px1:1 ratio — still fine in feed

-Feed Post (Portrait)1080 × 1350 px4:5 ratio — most engagement
+Feed Post (Portrait, classic)1080 × 1350 px4:5 ratio — still displays fine in feed

 Feed Post (Landscape)1080 × 566 px1.91:1 ratio